brillout/goldpage/docs/readme.template.md

   // Since all props are flat-merged into one object, there can be conflicts.
   // In case of a prop name conflict, you can access all props over `__sources`. const {__sources} = initialProps;
-  // Props returned by `getInitialProps` assert(__sources.addInitialProps__result);
+  // Props returned by `addInitialProps` assert(__sources.addInitialProps__result);
   // The request object returned by your server framework (Express / Koa / Hapi / ...)
   assert(__sources.requestObject);